F1nnC/Shelly-AI/README.md

 5. Most of the time only the most recent data is fetched through the date time feature
 - Improvement that could be made, delete old info, i havent decide whether or not im going to use it, but i might not

+---

+## Shelly AI
+- This is mainly about the `ask()` endpoint inside the `shelly.py` file
+- I am using a template before everytime the AI is prompted, gives context through directions to respond, chat history, question asked, and conditions
+- I then use the `chain.invoke()` with the variables needed inside that, and return that as a the response
+- There is some weird error checking just because I was having problems earlier, but nothing wrong with having some extra checking